Press & Publications

 Children’s Defense Fund-Minnesota Issues Report on Maternal Depression and Its Effect on Children

-The Children's Defense Fund of Minnesota released a report on May 2, 2011 on maternal depression in Minnesota, the impact of maternal depression on children's development, and an outline of policy recommendations.
+The Children's Defense Fund of Minnesota released a report on maternal depression in Minnesota, the impact of maternal depression on children's development, and an outline of policy recommendations.
 Please click on the link below for more information about this important report for women and families.

 Universal Depression and Anxiety Screening of Pregnant and Postpartum Women at HCMC